CedrickOka/api-bundle/Resources/doc/index.md

 ### Step 5: Import OkaApiBundle routing

-Now that you have activated and configured the bundle, all that is left to do is import the OkaFileManagerBundle routing files.
+Now that you have activated and configured the bundle, all that is left to do is import the OkaApiBundle routing files.

-By importing the routing files you will have ready made pages for things such as uploading, cropping pictures, etc.

-In YAML:
+Add the following configuration to your `routing.yml`

 ``` yaml
 # app/config/routing.yml